ManuelRausch/StatConfR/paper.md

 # Summary

 We present the `statConfR` package for R, which allows researchers to model binary discrimination responses and confidence ratings.
-For this purpose, includes functions to conveniently fit nine different static models of decision confidence:
+For this purpose, the package provides functions to conveniently fit nine different static models of decision confidence:

 - the signal detection rating model [@Green1966],